Politics of the United Kingdom: Former European Union membership

-The UK withdrew from the EU at 23.00 GMT on 31 January 2020, beginning a transition period that was set to end on 31 December 2020.
+The UK withdrew from the EU on 31 January 2020, beginning a transition period that was set to end on 31 December 2020.
 During the 11-month transition period, the UK and EU negotiated their future relationship which resulted in the EU–UK Trade and Cooperation Agreement which was agreed on 24 December 2020 just days before the end of the transition period.
-The UK ended the transition period which ended the incorporation of European Union law into UK law, and ended its membership of the EU Customs Union, and the European single market at 23:00 GMT on 31 December 2020.
+The UK ended the transition period which ended the incorporation of European Union law into UK law and membership of the EU Customs Union and European single market.